sigasi/sigasi_insights/releasenotes/sigasi-4.01.md

 # Other New and Noteworthy Changes

 * **Improved hovers**: In addition to the *declaration information* and *associated comments*, the hover (aka tooltip) now also shows a shortcut to [find references][/manual/editor#find-references] and [open declaration][/manual/editor#open-declaration-and-hyperlinks].
+Check out [this video][/screencasts/hovers] for more information.
 [![Improved hovers SystemVerilog](/releasenotes/4.1/hover_systemverilog.png "SystemVerilog hovers")](/releasenotes/4.1/hover_systemverilog.png)
 [![Improved hovers VHDL](/releasenotes/4.1/hover_vhdl.png "VHDL hovers")](/releasenotes/4.1/hover_vhdl.png)
 * The **New VHDL/SystemVerilog Project** wizard now offers an option to set the VHDL/SystemVerilog version for the new project.
 [![Set version in new project wizard](/releasenotes/4.1/new_project_wizard.png "Set version in new project wizard")](/releasenotes/4.1/new_project_wizard.png)
 * Added a *light-weight editor* for SystemVerilog.
 This editor can be used to edit large files smoothly.
 [![Light weight SystemVerilog editor](/releasenotes/4.1/open_large_file_editor.png "Light weight SystemVerilog editor")](/releasenotes/4.1/open_large_file_editor.png)
 * Added a checkbox in the (maintenance) license expiration warning dialogs to *never show this dialog again*.
 * When you enable one of the **Sigasi Auto Export** options in your project's properties, the files are now created immediately (without touching any project files).
 * Added a **Cancel** button to the *Open Large File* warning dialog for VHDL.
 * Improved display of Net Search results.
 * The *Open Design Unit* dialog now shows the project name too.
 [![Open Design Unit](/releasenotes/4.1/open_design_unit.png "Open Design Unit")](/releasenotes/4.1/open_design_unit.png)
 * Improved text selection when double clicking in SystemVerilog State Machine View.
 * Improved highlighting in SystemVerilog macros.